Skip to content

 Messaging

-All messaging variables must share the same identifier when you want to tie their state together in one group.
+All messaging variables must share the same identifier when you want to tie together their state in one group.

 Canvas